venkateshreddypala/Spectrum_RESTful/README.md

 Example model outputs the following using GET method
 ```
 - "tags" - This is a string Array
-- "createdTime" - This is set with the LocalDateTime value when a new note is created
+- "createdTime" - This is set with the LocalDateTime value when a new transaction is created
-- "lastModified" - This is set with the LocalDateTime value when a note is updated
+- "lastModified" - This is set with the LocalDateTime value when a transcation is updated

 ```